reveal/revealjs.com/src/react.md

 - Install using `npm` and setup programmatically **(recommended)**
 - Use third-party packages

 When it comes to React projects, the two most popular creation, setup, and build tools are Vite and CRA.
-Since CRA is no longer supported, we will focus on Vite.
+Since CRA is no longer officially supported, we will focus on Vite.

 ## Vite + React project